Ollie-Pearce/rustmc/README.md

 4. Sometimes crates will make use of external statics from the standard library.
 In order to define these statics, first build the toolchain with `RUSTFLAGS="-C embed-bitcode" ./x build library` this will also set any functions in the `library/` directory you have applied the inline attribute to appear in the llvm-ir generated by the rust compiler.
 Then move the scripts in the `extract_externals_from_stdlib_scripts` directory into the custom toolchain's `rust/build/x86_64-unknown-linux-gnu` directory, to retrieve the llvm-ir for the external symbols you require:
     - Run the `find_symbol` script with the external static you require as an argument
     - Compile the identified rlibs into llvm-ir using the `extract_ir_from_rlib` script and add the external statics from the resulting module to `override/my_pthread.ll`.
-TODO BETTER PATH DESCRIPTION

 5. Run `rustup toolchain link RustMC /rust/build/x86_64-unknown-linux-gnu/stage1` in order to link your newly built toolchain.